d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp-concise.md

 import tensorflow as tf
 ```

-## The Model
+## Model

-As compared to our concise implementation
+As compared with our concise implementation
 of softmax regression implementation
 (:numref:`sec_softmax_concise`),
 the only difference is that we add
 *two* fully-connected layers
 (previously, we added *one*).
 The first is our hidden layer,
-which contains *256* hidden units
+which contains 256 hidden units
 and applies the ReLU activation function.
 The second is our output layer.